 It is important that the information provided and shared by the User is correct, both at the time of registration and at any time during the User's use of the Site.

-Each User therefore undertakes to update the data and information concerning him/her.
+Each User therefore undertakes to update the data and information concerning him or her.
 In this respect, he/she guarantees the truthfulness, accuracy and completeness of the information transmitted on the Site and will be solely responsible for any error, omission or failure to update.

-The information communicated on the Site is likely to be collected and processed, as long as it allows DDG to :
+Information communicated on the Site may be collected and processed insofar as it enables DDG to :

-DDG is the sole controller and recipient of the Personal Data collected in the context of its services and on the Site.
+DDG is solely responsible for the processing of Personal Data collected within the framework of its services and on the Site, and is the sole recipient thereof.

-DDG may transfer Personal Data of users of the Site to third parties only in the cases listed below:
+DDG may transmit the Personal Data of users of the Site to third parties only in the cases listed below:

 As soon as DDG gives access to Users' Personal Data to third parties, the latter are bound by an obligation of confidentiality.
 In particular, DDG requires recipients of Personal Data to undertake to comply with the Regulations.

-In the event that DDG uses affiliates or service providers located outside of the European Union, DDG will verify that appropriate measures have been put in place to ensure that Personal Data is afforded an adequate level of protection.
+In the event of recourse to affiliates or service providers located outside the European Union, DDG undertakes to verify that appropriate measures have been put in place to ensure that Personal Data benefit from an adequate level of protection.

-DDG retains the Personal Data communicated to it for a period of time strictly necessary to achieve the purposes for which it was collected.
-DDG may also keep the Data for a longer period of time in order to comply with its legal obligations.
+DDG keeps the Personal Data communicated to it for a period of time strictly necessary to achieve the purposes for which it is to be used.
+The Firm may also retain such Data for a longer period in order to comply with its legal obligations.

 In particular, DDG retains :

-Some Data may however be kept (invoices, estimates, credit notes) for a commercially reasonable period of time, in particular for backup, archiving or audit purposes.
+However, certain data (invoices, quotes, credit notes) may be kept for a commercially reasonable period, in particular for backup, archiving or auditing purposes.

-DGG may also retain the Data for research or statistical analysis, in which case the Data will be anonymised and may be retained without any specific time limit.
+DGG may also retain the Data for research or statistical analysis, it being specified that the Data will then be anonymized, and may thus be retained without any specific time limit.

-The Firm may also retain Data for a longer period of time in order to comply with its legal obligations.
+The Firm may also retain Data for a longer period in order to comply with its legal obligations.

-In the context of newsletters, DDG will no longer contact Users who have not opened the newsletters for more than three (3) years.
+DDG will no longer contact Users who have not opened a newsletter for more than three (3) years.

-The Personal Data processed by DDG are hosted by OVH (SAS with a capital of €10,069,020, registered with the CS Lille Métropole under the number 424 761 419 00045 and whose registered office is located at 2 rue Kellermann - 59100 Roubaix - France) and/or DDG's partners in order to ensure the functionality of the services, in particular for the sending and management of the newsletter
+The Personal Data processed by DDG are hosted by OVH (SAS with capital of €10,069,020, registered with the CS Lille Métropole under number 424 761 419 00045 and whose registered office is located at 2 rue Kellermann - 59100 Roubaix - France) and/or DDG's partners in order to ensure the functionality of the services, in particular for the sending and management of the newsletter.

-In any event, DDG has put in place appropriate technical measures to maintain the security of Personal Data.
+In any event, DDG has implemented appropriate technical measures to maintain the security of Personal Data.

 7.1 Rights concerned

-Each User of the Site has a certain number of rights, in accordance with the Regulations in force, in particular
+Each User of the Site has a certain number of rights, by virtue of the Regulations in force, in particular:

-Users' consent must be given in a clear and unambiguous manner.
-Therefore, DDG endeavours to provide Users with concise, transparent, understandable and easily accessible information on the conditions of the processing of Personal Data and the practices in force.
+Users' consent must be given clearly and unambiguously.
+For this reason, DDG endeavors to provide Users with concise, transparent, understandable and easily accessible information on the conditions of Personal Data processing and current practices.

 Users may withdraw their consent at any time.
-Thus, registered Users who no longer wish to receive communications, in particular in the form of newsletters, may unsubscribe by clicking on the link located at the bottom of each email sent by DDG.
-However, and in accordance with applicable law, the withdrawal of consent is only valid for the future and does not call into question the lawfulness of the processing carried out prior to this withdrawal.
+Registered Users who no longer wish to receive communications, particularly in the form of newsletters, may unsubscribe by clicking on the link at the bottom of each e-mail sent by DDG.
+However, in accordance with applicable law, the withdrawal of consent is valid only for the future and does not call into question the lawfulness of the processing carried out prior to such withdrawal.

-This right allows Users to request the correction of inaccurate information about them, by simple request to DDG, as soon as possible.
+This right allows Users to request the correction of inaccurate information concerning them, by simple request to DDG, as soon as possible.

 The applicable regulations provide that this right may be invoked in certain cases, in particular the following: